How to Move Your WordPress Site Using a Plugin

 Deal with Maximum Upload Filesize

-If you are at the stage you drag the migration file to the import area and it struck because the migration file is bigger than the maximum upload filesize that WordPress allows.
+If you are at the stage where you drag the migration file to the import area and it fails because the migration file is bigger than the maximum upload filesize that WordPress allows.

 fix_maximum_upload_filesize

-On the import site page, you will see the instruction for increasing the maximum upload file size for WordPress.
-You can follow along or continue read on.
+On the import site page, you will see the instructions for increasing the maximum upload file size for WordPress.
+You can follow along or continue reading.

 This file is VERY important.
-You must backup the htaccess file before changing any thing in the file.
-One you have your htaccess backup file, you can continue to change the values or add the new php settings below into the htaccess file.
+You must back up the .htaccess file before changing anything in the file.
+Once you have your .htaccess backup file, you can continue to change the values or add the new PHP settings below into the .htaccess file.

-For example, your migration file is 500MB, you will need to increase the upload maximum filesize from 128M to 600MB.
-Also, you must to change the post maximum size value to be the same as upload maximum filesize.
+For example, your migration file is 500MB, you will need to increase the upload maximum filesize from 128MB to 600MB.
+Also, you must change the post maximum size value to be the same as the upload maximum filesize.

 php_setting_maximum_upload